coralblocks/CoralME/README.md

 - IOC, GTC and DAY
 - MAKER (of liquidity) and TAKER (of liquidity) execution sides
 - NORMAL, CROSSED, LOCKED, ONESIDED and EMPTY book states
-- ClientId, ClientOrderID and OrderID
+- ClientID, ClientOrderID and OrderID
 - ExecutionID and ExecutionMatchID
 - Can optionally check and disallow trade to self